diegocoxta/diegocosta.me/content/articles/how-automatically-migrate-repositories-gitlab-github/index.md

 This command will send a delete request for every project that you have.

 So, do you know a simpler way to do this job?
 Send me a tip on [Twitter](https://twitter.com/diegocoxta), I'd love to know.

+_This article was also published in [Dev Community](https://dev.to/diegocoxta/how-to-automatically-migrate-all-your-repositories-from-gitlab-to-github-40mn) and [Medium](https://medium.com/@diegocoxta/how-to-automatically-migrate-all-your-repositories-from-gitlab-to-github-5665bab2e44)_